Skip to content

 • Long-stay visa

-The duration of your visa will depend on the length of your stay in France.
-A short-stay visa allows you to remain in the Schengen area.
-A long-stay visa allows you to stay more than 3 months and to settle in France.
+• A long-stay visa allows you to stay more than 3 months and to settle in France.
 If you stay between 3 months and 1 year, you will have a long-stay visa equivalent to a residence permit.
-For short stays, repeated over time, you can obtain a travel visa.
-Some nationalities are exempt from visa requirements, such as EU, EEA and Swiss nationals.

 Applying for a visa

-Applicants are advised to apply relatively at least one month before the planned date of arrival in France.
+Applicants are advised to apply at least one month before the planned date of arrival in France.
 Processing timescales can vary from one consulate or embassy to another.

 Applicant’s passport must be valid for 3 months after the date of departure from France and have two blank pages facing each other.

-For non-European nationals and filming for more than 3 months in France, a work permit will be required to obtain a visa (Talent Passport are exempted).
+For non-European nationals filming for more than 3 months in France, a work permit will be required to obtain a visa (Talent Passport are exempted).

 Contacts